readium/annotations/README.md

 He MAY enter a title for the annotation set (empty by default).
 Such title SHOULD become the exported filename.

 He MUST be proposed to choose the directory in which the annotation set will be stored.

+The file extention of the file MUST be `.ann`.

 The application may propose alternative formats at export time: a HTML or markdown format may be handy, as a list of annotations with human-friendly references to the location of each annotation.